EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

 Other Telescopes
 ----------------
-``PyFHD`` was translated and tested with MWA data, but in theory should need minor adjusting to support additional telescopes.
+``PyFHD`` was translated and tested with MWA data, but in theory it should need minor adjusting to support additional telescopes.

 .. important::

-  Getting data for testing additional telescopes is under way, if you wish for PyFHD to support a new telescope we need the following for testing:
+  Getting data for testing additional telescopes is under way.
+If you wish for PyFHD to support a new telescope, we need the following for testing:

   - UVFITS file
-  - Any associated metadata files you use - MWA uses metafits, but other telescopes may use different formats if any at all
+  - Any associated metadata files you use - MWA uses metafits, but other telescopes may use different formats, if any at all
-  - A beam file - IDL SAVE (sav) files, HDF5 (h5) files, if the beam can be done with `pyuvdata`_, please give an example of how to create the beam response
+  - A beam file - IDL SAVE (sav) files, HDF5 (h5) files, if the beam can be done with `pyuvdata`_ then please give an example of how to create the beam response
-  - A skymodel file - ideally UVFITS, but we can potentially support other file types as well depending on the complexity
+  - A skymodel file - ideally UVFITS, but we can potentially support other file types as well, depending on the complexity

 Saving and Loading files
 ------------------------------------------------
 ``PyFHD`` uses ``HDF5`` files to store data in general.
-``PyFHD`` uses ``h5py`` to read and write the files, the main functions that you can see how ``PyFHD`` saves and loads HDF5 files are in the ``pyfhd_io`` module, found here: `pyfhd_io <../_modules/PyFHD/io/pyfhd_io.html>`_.
+``PyFHD`` uses ``h5py`` to read and write the files.
+The main functions in which you can see how ``PyFHD`` saves and loads HDF5 files are in the ``pyfhd_io`` module, found here: `pyfhd_io <../_modules/PyFHD/io/pyfhd_io.html>`_.
-More specifically look for the ``save`` and ``load`` functions.
+More specifically, look for the ``save`` and ``load`` functions.

 Examples of both can be seen below: